 Kailie Carlton; Pelvic Health Physiotherapist

-Leduc Physio would like to welcome Kailie Adams to our team, all of us are excited to be working with you and happy to be bringing a pelvic health professional to the Leduc area!
-She will be starting with us in August 2017.
+Leduc Physio would like to welcome Kailie Carlton to our team, all of us are excited to be working with you and happy to be bringing a pelvic health professional to the Leduc area!

 We spent some time with Kailie talking about what pelvic health physiotherapy is and why it is important for your health.